rguerrettaz/tips-rails/README.markdown

 ```

 #### Custom Storage Device
-You can define your own custom storage device and pass it in as an argument when you initialize with `Tips.init()`.
-Example `tipsCustomStorageDevice` using `jQuery`:
+You can define your own custom storage device and pass it in as an argument when you initialize with `Tips.init(myCustomStorageDevice)`.
+Example using `jQuery`:
 ```javascript
 (function initTipsWithCustomStorage() {